1.5kW Solar System

 How much electricity will a 1.5kW solar system generate?

 A 1.5kW solar system will generate approximately 6kWh per day.
-This is enough to run a third of an average aussie household.
+This is under half the electricity consumption of the average Australian household.
 But I also have friends with very efficient homes for which a 1.5kW system offsets all their electricity usage.

 Note: if you are serious about solar it is really important you understand the difference between a kW and a kWh.
 That link explains all!